America's Most Unique Race Meet

-At just five days each September, Kentucky Downs hosts one of the shortest thoroughbred horse racing meets in North America.
-Though short, the five day meet features $10 million in purses, with a nation-leading average of $2 million in purses per day.
+At just five days each year, Kentucky Downs hosts one of the shortest thoroughbred horse racing meets in North America.
+Though short, the five day meet features more than $10 million in purses, with a nation-leading average of over $2 million in purses per day.